chilicoder/study-wpm-workbook/README.md

 xPM requires the client to be more involved within and between phases.

+> Since such projects involve two or more  companies with possibly different corporate culture and so on.
+Thus, we need to organize some team building activities and carefuly choose communication models.

+> Obviously, the profile of client as a company or person matters in eX projects, since he will play big part in main effort of the project.
+Conversaly, in TPM projects (and Incremental and Iterative) the profile of the client is not so important.

 ###Emertxe Project Management
 The solution is known, but the goal is not.
 Type of R & D project but in reverse.
 You hope to find a business value for application of your solution.
 The scheme is similar to xPM